 Local plans would contain clear rules with design codes and site- and area-specific requirements to encourage a much greater focus on design quality.
 Local residents would be able to have a say on the initial plans for the zones, but not when it came down to individual planning applications.

-The Planning for the future whitepaper, published last August, laid out the reforms:
+The Planning for the future whitepaper, published in August 2020, laid out the reforms:

 Read the Planning for the future whitepaper.